Antonio Longás

 Antonio Longás Ferrer (born 24 August 1984) is a Spanish former professional footballer who played as a central midfielder.

-He appeared in a total of 201 Segunda División matches over seven seasons (five goals), representing mainly Sabadell.
-In La Liga, he played with Zaragoza.
+He totalled 201 Segunda División matches over seven seasons (five goals), representing mainly Sabadell.
+In La Liga, he appeared for Zaragoza.

 Club career

-Born in Zaragoza, Aragon, Longás was a youth product of Real Zaragoza's youth system, and he made his first-team debut on 17 September 2006 in a 2–0 home win against RCD Mallorca.
+Born in Zaragoza, Aragon, Longás was a youth product of Real Zaragoza's youth system and made his first-team debut on 17 September 2006 in a 2–0 home win against RCD Mallorca.
 He finished the season with ten La Liga appearances for his hometown club, mostly as a late substitute.

-To gain more experience, Longás was loaned the following campaign to CD Tenerife in the second division, and was regularly used at the Canary Islands side, scoring in a 2–2 home draw with Albacete Balompié.
-In August 2008 he was loaned once again, now to FC Barcelona B, coached by former Spanish international Luis Enrique and just promoted to the third level.
+To gain more experience, Longás was loaned the following campaign to CD Tenerife in the Segunda División, and was regularly used at the Canary Islands side, scoring in a 2–2 home draw with Albacete Balompié.
+In August 2008, he was loaned once again, now to FC Barcelona Atlètic, coached by former Spain international Luis Enrique and just promoted to Segunda División B.

 In late July 2009, Longás was released by Zaragoza and joined FC Cartagena, recently returned to division two.
-He continued playing in that tier in the following seasons, with Gimnàstic de Tarragona, Racing de Santander and CE Sabadell FC.
+He continued playing in that tier the following seasons, with Gimnàstic de Tarragona, Racing de Santander and CE Sabadell FC.